-To ensure that our water system provides a safe and reliable supply of water we have the following measures in place:
+To ensure that our water system provides a safe and reliable supply of drinking water we have the following measures in place:

-- Certified water system operators providing round-the-clock coverage
+- Certified water operators providing round-the-clock coverage

-- Engineering and legal (water rights) planning
+- Engineering and water-rights planning and administration

 - Multi-year budgeting

-- Development review and field inspections
+- Development review and infrastructure inspections

 - Emergency Response Plan